Savitri (actress): Early life

-Nissankara Savitri was born on 6 December 1935 in a Telugu-speaking family in Chirravuru, Guntur district of present-day Andhra Pradesh.
-Savitri, born to : Nissankara Subhadramma, Guravayya.
-Her father died when she was six months old, after which her mother took Savitri and an older sibling : Maruti, to live with an aunt and uncle.
-Her uncle : Kommareddy Venkata Ramayya Chowdary, enrolled her in classes when she began to show a talent for dance.
+Savitri was born on 6 December 1934 in a Telugu family in Chirravuru, Guntur district of present-day Andhra Pradesh.
+Her parents were Nissankara Subhadramma and Guravayya.
+Her father died when she was six months old, after which her mother took Savitri and an older sibling Maruti, to live with an aunt and uncle.
+Her uncle, Kommareddy Venkataramaiah, enrolled her in classes when she began to show a talent for dance.

-She was named for the expression of her eyes during dramas.
+She was noted for the expression of her eyes during dramas.
 She participated in many dramas, in one where she was rewarded with a garland by the famous actor Prithviraj Kapoor.
-She, along with her Uncle, went to the Vijaya Vauhini studio in Chennai to enroll Savitri as a character in a movie, though they refused to do so.
-Not giving up, they tried once again, in another cinema, where she managed to get a role, but could not stand it as she hesitated in reciting dialogues because she was in awe when talking to the hero.
+She, along with her uncle, went to the Vijaya Vauhini studio in Madras to audition for characters in movies, though they were not allowed to do so.
+Not giving up, they tried once again, in another cinema, where she managed to get a role, but could not perform as she did not recite her dialogues because she was in awe when talking to the film's hero.

 It was then that she met Ramaswamy Ganesan, also known as Gemini Ganesan, who took pictures of Savitri and instructed the duo that they come after two months.
 Defeated, Savitri went back to her village and continued playing dramas.
-On one specific day a man came to their home and asked Savitri to play a role for his cinema.
+One day a man came to their home and asked Savitri to play a role for his cinema.
 Savitri's career thus began.

-Savitri married Tamil actor Gemini Ganesan in 1952, having first met him in 1948.
+Savitri married Gemini Ganesan in 1952, having first met him in 1948.
 The marriage led to a permanent rift with her uncle because Ganesan was already married, had four daughters, and was involved in an affair with Pushpavalli.
 Her marriage became public when she signed a photograph as Savitri Ganesh.
-Ganesan later acknowledged that he had two daughters with Pushpavalli while married to Savitri, with whom he had a daughter and a son.
+Ganesan admitted that while married to Savitri, with whom he had a daughter and a son, he also had two daughters with Pushpavalli.

 Career

 Savitri acted in dance dramas as a child, including some work with a theatre company run by Jaggayya.
-She made an unsuccessful speculative trip to find film work in Madras at the age of 14 when she was deemed to be too young to play heroine roles, but in 1950 was cast as the female lead in Samsaram.
+She made an unsuccessful speculative trip to find film work in Madras at the age of 14 when she was deemed to be too young to play heroine roles, but in 1950 was cast as the female lead in Samsaram (1950).
 That role did not become actuality because she became too excited, necessitating numerous retakes and eventually her replacement in the part.
-She was given a minor speaking role in the film and in the next year had two more minor roles, in Roopavati and Patala Bhairavi, before getting her big break as the second heroine in Pelli Chesi Choodu.
-She, later on, was propelled to stardom with critically acclaimed roles in blockbusters such as Devadasu and Missamma.
+She was given a minor speaking role in the film and in the next year had two more minor roles, in Roopavati and Pathala Bhairavi (both in 1951), before getting her big break as the second heroine in Pelli Chesi Choodu (1952).
+She, later on, was propelled to stardom with critically acclaimed roles in blockbusters such as Devadasu (1953), and Missamma (1955).